 Christmas by the River details

-Christmas by the River Market runs from 29th November to 3rd January 2018.
+Christmas by the River Market at London Bridge runs from 16th November to 2nd January 2021.
 Go and see and enjoy!

 I’d say you need around an hour or maybe two, here, depending on how much you plan on drinking, or eating.
 Then, you can always go on to another market for a full London Christmas Market sesh.